-Nominations should be supported by three members in addition to a proposer.
+Nominations should be supported by nine members for Chair together with the proposer and three members to a proposer for other Director posts.
 Please note, as the TPS is a Company Limited by Guarantee, all Board Members are required to be Company Directors.
-Should you require further information related to this please feel free to contact me at company.secretary@tps.org.uk.
+Should you require further information related to this please feelfree to contact me at company.secretary@tps.org.uk.

-Nomination forms have been sent to every member along with a copy of this letter but can also be downloaded from our website www.tps.org.uk.
-Completed nomination forms and a 150 word supporting statement need to be returned to the Board by 5pm Monday 4th February 2019.
-Should we receive more nominations than spaces available on the Board a member ballot will be held with results announced at the AGM on 21st March 2019.
-Your first commitment will be to attend the next Board meeting on 2nd May 2019 in Leeds (the majority of our meetings are in London, but try to hold at least one a year in the regions).
+Nomination forms have been provided to every member along with a copy of this letter but can also be downloaded from our website www.tps.org.uk.
+Completed nomination forms and a 150 word supporting statement need to be returned to the Board by 5pm Monday 1st February 2021.
+Should we receive more nominations than spaces available on the Board a member ballot will be held with results announced at the AGM on 11th March 2021.
+Your first commitment will be to attend the next Board meeting on 6th May 2021 at a location to be confirmed (the majority of our meetings are in London, but try to hold at least one a year in an alternative location).